profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```

 ### SHARED_POWER_PINS
 This code makes it possible to use the same power pins for multiple blades.
-Note that this is currently EXPERIMENTAL code and may not work properly.

 ```cpp
 #define SHARED_POWER_PINS